-Alan chats to Deborah Siepmann about writing and her serial, “Hold Fast To Your Dreams”, which is currently appearing in the magazine.
+Alan chats to Writer Of The Week Deborah Siepmann — about writing, music and her serial, “Hold Fast To Your Dreams”, which is currently appearing in the magazine.

 I was so eager to see how they’d react to their new surroundings and situations.
 They had so many challenges to face.

-Q.2: Emily was the heroine in the original, whereas her sister, Jenny, takes centre stage here?
-Was this a natural transition for you, and out of all the characters featured in the two serials, who is your favourite and why?
+Emily was the heroine in the original, whereas her sister, Jenny, takes centre stage here.
+Was this a natural transition for you?
+And out of all the characters featured in the two serials, who is your favourite and why?

-P.S., What’s your one top tip for aspiring writers?
+P.S., What’s your one top tip for an aspiring Writer Of The Week?